fuzzymfx/fuzzymfx.github.io/content/journey.md

   - Built backend APIs using NodeJs.
 Configured optional parameters to switch between different blockchains.
 Refactored the JS-based SDK to TypeScript and NodeJs.
 Built Chrome extension for wallet transactions.
 Used mocha for unit testing.
   - Modified the existing DID pallet using Rust \& Substrate to store ID information in the blockchain with additional unit tests.
 Collaborated on the wallet transfer PWA to cater to the needs of existing users on the older blockchain.
 - **Freelance Software Developer** - *Afixi Technologies* 2022 - [🔗](https://drive.google.com/file/d/1rWImLNao3abkQF313Jb8gT5Ybq8aNQeA/view?usp=sharing)
   - Set up a platform to handle DDEX submissions using Amazon AWS S3 & Go.
-Wrote a Python script to automate the uploading of music from the producer’s S3 bucket and automated the uploading of music on YouTube.
+Wrote a Python script to automate the uploading of music from the producer's S3 bucket and automated the uploading of music on YouTube.
 - **MLOps** & **React Internship** - *Ebibil Technologies* 2021 - [🔗](https://drive.google.com/file/d/1povslBn3QFW9GvSJSvPLF3UqN1-2DBuI/view?usp=sharing)
   - Collaborated on the Django web app to integrate with ML models for a smart parking system.
   - Implemented a PWA using React for the admin panel that manages the parking system.